Subgraph nomination: Query by Example Subgraph Retrieval in Networks: Introduction and Background

 \subsection{Hierarchical Subgraph Models}

 We will use $\gn$ to denote the set of $n$-vertex labeled graphs on a common vertex set $V=V_n$.
 Given the (informal) explanation of the motivating task in subgraph nomination---given light supervision, partition a graph into subgraphs and rank the subgraphs based on how interesting they are judged to be---hierarchical network models are a natural setting for initially formalizing the subgraph nomination inference task.
+We note here that the subgraph nomination inference task can be formulated in the context of any graph division mechanism that yields partition subgraph structure (e.g., graph cuts \cite{cuts,cuts2}, graph clustering methods \cite{newman2006modularity,blondel2008fast,traag2019louvain}, etc.); the Hierarchical blockmodel considered below is one such setting, and it also provides a convenient model setting in which to formulate subgraph nomination formally.

 Hierarchical models have seen a surge in popularity in the network literature (see, for example, \cite{sales-pardo07:_extrac,clauset08:_hierar,park10:_dynam_bayes,Peixoto_HSBM,lyzinski2015community,bickel_hierarchical}) and naturally allow for multiple layers of structure to be simultaneously modeled in a network, allowing us to imbue a graph $G$ with subgraph structures of a desired form or motif-type.
-We begin with our definition of a hierarchical network as a network together with a \emph{Network Hierarchical Function}. \begin{definition} Let $g=(V,E)\in\gn$, and for each $i\in\mathbb{Z}>0$ let $[i]=\{1,2,\cdots,i\}$.
-Let $k\leq n$.
-A function
+We begin with our definition of a hierarchical network as a network together with a \emph{Network Hierarchical Function}.